srlund2/PAPAS/README.md

 This simulation is based on OpNovice and OpNovice2

-Build requirements
+#### Build requirements
-  Geant4 compiled with GDML and additional datasets ROOT
+  - Geant4 compiled with GDML and additional datasets

+  - CERN ROOT

-  -CADMesh is required to read CAD models (i.e. stl, step), but is optional for compiling
+  - CADMesh is required to read CAD models (i.e. stl, step), but is optional for compiling

 #### main()